gatsbyjs/gatsby/packages/gatsby-recipes/README.md

 ### Resources

-If you want to fix a bug in a resource or extend it in some way, typically you'll be working against their tests.
+If you want to fix a bug in a resource or extend it in some way, typically you'll be working against the tests for that resource.

 Start in the terminal a jest watch process against the resource you're working on e.g. for GatsbyPlugin: